chacal/signalk-stash/readme.md

     jihartik/signalk-stash-mqtt-input     # MQTT SignalK Delta input
     jihartik/signalk-stash-mosquitto      # Mosquitto MQTT broker (with custom configs) mdillon/postgis:10-alpine             # PostGIS DB

+NOTE: ClickHouse is not included in the production deployment at the moment!

 ### Steps for production deployment: